priyyasi/RESUME-BUILDER-USING-LWC/README.md

 # Dynamic Resume Builder with LWC
 Craft your perfect resume with ease!
-This project showcases a responsive Resume Builder application, meticulously developed from the ground up using Salesforce Lightning Web Components (LWC).
+This project showcases a **responsive Resume Builder application**, meticulously developed from the ground up using **Salesforce Lightning Web Components (LWC)**. <br/>
 It offers an intuitive and seamless experience for creating professional resumes.
-Users can effortlessly input their personal details, educational background, work experience, and key skills.
+Users can effortlessly input their personal details, educational background, work experience, and key skills. <br/>
-A standout feature is the live, real-time preview that updates dynamically as you type, providing instant feedback on your resume's appearance.
+A standout feature is the **live, real-time preview** that updates dynamically as you type, providing instant feedback on your resume's appearance. <br/>
-Engineered with a modular and component-based architecture, makes it an invaluable study for grasping best practices in LWC development.
+Engineered with a **modular and component-based architecture**, makes it an invaluable study for grasping best practices in LWC development. <br/>

 **Features**: